 Arctic Fox Facts For Kids

-When it comes to wildlife in the coldest regions of the world, we often think about fluffy white creatures that thrive in the snow.
+When it comes to wildlife in the world’s coldest regions, we often think about fluffy white creatures that thrive in the snow.
 The Arctic fox is one of those creatures!
 It is generally found in the Northern Hemisphere through the Arctic regions.

 These small animals have bodies that are built for living in the cold, with thick fur and long tails.
 In this article, we will take you through several facts about Arctic foxes.
 First, we’ll walk you through a set of basic facts that are important to know about.
 After that, we’ll go through some fun facts that you might not have known about earlier!